-- 13.1 In all cases covered by the NYSCP procedures, the school must make every effort to reach a conclusion even if: - the individual refuses to co-operate, having been given a full opportunity to answer the allegation; - it may not be possible to apply any disciplinary sanctions if a person's period of notice expires before the process is complete.

-- 13.2 The fact that a person tenders his or her resignation or ceases to provide their services must not prevent an allegation from being followed up in accordance with the NYSCP procedures.
-It may be difficult to reach a conclusion in those circumstances, and it may not be possible to apply any disciplinary sanctions if an employee's period of notice expires before the process is complete, but the school must make every effort to reach and record a conclusion wherever possible. - 13.3 It is unlawful for the school to enter into any settlement agreement, which restricts its ability to: - refer relevant cases to the DBS or a regulatory body; or - provide an employment reference, which includes details regarding the allegation and actions taken (see section 10 above).
+- 13.1 In all cases covered by the NYSCP procedures, the school must make every effort to reach a conclusion even if: - the individual refuses to co-operate, having been given a full opportunity to answer the allegation. - it may not be possible to apply any disciplinary sanctions if a person's period of notice expires before the process is complete. - 13.2 The fact that a person tenders his or her resignation or ceases to provide their services must not prevent an allegation from being followed up in accordance with the NYSCP procedures.
+It may be difficult to reach a conclusion in those circumstances, and it may not be possible to apply any disciplinary sanctions if an employee's period of notice expires before the process is complete, but the school must make every effort to continue with and ultimately conclude a reasonable investigation, and then to reach and record a conclusion to the allegation wherever possible. - 13.3 It is unlawful for the school to enter into any settlement agreement, which restricts its ability to: - refer relevant cases to the DBS or a regulatory body; or - provide an employment reference, which includes details regarding the allegation and actions taken (see section 10 above).

-14. Whistle-Blowing / Confidential Reporting Policy
+14. Whistleblowing / Confidential Reporting Policy